St Aidan's C.B.S.

 St Aidan's C.B.S. is an Irish Christian Brothers secondary school under the trusteeship of the Edmund Rice Schools Trust located on Collins Avenue, Dublin.
 It is beside Dublin City University.
-Most St Aidan's students have progressed from the local primary schools such as Larkhill Boys National School; Our Lady of Victories, Ballymun; St Patrick's National School, Drumcondra; and St Fiachra's School, Beaumont.
+Most St Aidan's students have progressed from the local primary schools such as Holy Child BNS; Our Lady of Victories, Ballymun; St Patrick's National School, Drumcondra; and St Fiachra's School, Beaumont.

 History of the school

 Early years

 The school was opened in 1964 in two classrooms of Larkhill Boys National School under the invitation of Fr.
 Brady, parish priest of Whitehall.
 Br.
 Paul Hayes was the school's first principal.
 In 1965 the expansion of the school began.

 Around this time Albert College was moving to the Lyons Estate in Celbridge, leaving a site available for another school, of which St Aidan's was quick to avail.
-The government were providing 90% capitation grants to schools to build and expand in addition to Donogh O'Malley providing free education for all, leading to increased numbers.
+The government was providing 90% capitation grants to schools to build and expand in addition to Donogh O'Malley providing free education for all, leading to increased numbers.
 Phase One of the new school was completed in January 1968 and phase 2 was completed by September of that same year.